-Comshare's Crandall says the market is blossoming quietly: "More and more major corporations are profiting by their successful implementations, and are trying to keep them secret from the competition."
-International Data Corporation, a computer industry research firm based in Framingham, Massachusetts, has quantified that secret to some extent, saying the executive information system market now is at \$35 million and growing.
-Comshare, says Crandall, has garnered about 60 percent of that market.
-That translates into 150 mainframe sites and 7,000 workstations in use by executives, managers and other professionals.
+more major corporations are profiting by their successful implementations, and are trying to keep them secret from the competition."
+International Data Corporation, a computer industry re-search firm based in Framingham, Massachusetts, has quantified that secret to some extent, saving the executive information system market now is at \$35 now has changed its mind.
+It is not only using technology for executives, it is selling it.
+This should prove an interesting challenge for the world's leading technology marketer.